Handbook on Drug and Alcohol Abuse

 A Handbook on Drug and Alcohol Abuse: The Biomedical Aspects by Gail Winger, Frederick G. Hofmann, and James H. Woods was published in New York by Oxford University Press in 1992.
-A 4th edition, updated with a chapter for "Club Drugs", was published in 2004.
+A 4th edition, updated with a chapter on "Club Drugs", was published in 2004.

-Description

 Reception

-The book garnered a mixed reception from medical journals.
+The book received a mixed reception from medical journals.

 An earlier version was published in 1975 by Frederick Hofmann and Adele Hofmann as Handbook on Drug and Alcohol Abuse.